Skip to contents

 This vignette outlines the importance, structure, and creation of the data_list object.
 You can find much of this info by running ?generate_data_list after loading the metasnf package.

 The data_list is the main object used in the metasnf package to store data.
-It is a named and nested list containing input dataframes (data), the name of that input dataframe (for the user’s reference), the ‘domain’ of that dataframe (the broader source of information that the input dataframe is capturing, determined by user’s domain knowledge), and the type of variable stored in the dataframe (continuous, discrete, ordinal, categorical, or mixed).
+It is a named and nested list containing input dataframes (data), the name of that input dataframe (for the user’s reference), the ‘domain’ of that dataframe (the broader source of information that the input dataframe is capturing, determined by user’s domain knowledge), and the type of feature stored in the dataframe (continuous, discrete, ordinal, categorical, or mixed).

 Some examples of data_list generation and usage are below: